jnsebgosselin/gwhat/docs/create_project.rst

 Creating a new project
 -----------------------------------------------

-New projects are created by clicking on the |new_project| icon located on the :guilabel:`project toolbar` (see :numref:`project_toolbar`).
+New projects are created by clicking on the |icon_new_project| icon located on the :guilabel:`project toolbar` (see :numref:`project_toolbar`).
 This opens a dialog window (see :numref:`create_new_project`) where information about the project can be entered such as its title, author, and location coordinates.